Potassium ferrocyanide: Applications

+Potassium ferrocyanide is a component of white gunpowder or Augendre's powder, a blasting powder of high energy.
+It comprises 28 parts yellow potassium ferrocyanide, 23 parts cane sugar, and 49 parts of potassium chlorate, mixed under absolute alcohol to prevent premature detonation.

 Structure

 Like other metal cyanides, solid potassium ferrocyanide, both as the hydrate and anhydrous salts, has a complicated polymeric structure.
 The polymer consists of octahedral [Fe(CN)6]4− centers crosslinked with K+ ions that are bound to the CN ligands.
 The K+---NC linkages break when the solid is dissolved in water.

 Toxicity

-Potassium ferrocyanide is nontoxic, and is not decomposed to cyanide in the body.
-The toxicity in rats is low, with lethal dose (LD50) at 6400 mg/kg.
+The toxicity in rats is low, with lethal dose (LD50) at 1.6—3.2g/kg.
+The kidneys are the organ for ferrocyanide toxicity.